A blue banner with a picture of a person in the middle.

 Black plastic bait baskets are suited to discrete bait while bait pockets can hold larger or awkward baits (heads etc.).
 Older and maybe wiser crabbers put the basket on the bottom of the drop net and claim it keeps crabs interested for longer.
 Bait clips are used to clip bait pockets to the bottom of the drop net.

-What is the best bait for crabs?
+What is the best bait for catching crabs?

 Popular (and successful) crab baits include fresh fish, fish frames (skeletons) and heads, chicken necks, beef pancreas or liver.
 You can even use dog biscuits at a pinch, particularly if you are travelling and don’t have a means of keeping bait cold or frozen.